-Small Claims Track Hearings are undertaken by our more experienced advocates.
+Small Claims Track Hearings are undertaken by our more experienced advocates from our County Court and Qualified Advocate teams.
 This reflects the relative complexity of such hearings and the need for a wide range of skills in order successfully to conduct them.

-The cases which our advocates undertake involve road traffic accidents and the losses arising from them, including claims for credit hire.
+The cases which our advocates undertake involve road traffic accidents and the losses arising from them, including claims for credit hire (see below).

 The advocates are skilled at establishing a rapport with lay clients and communicating effectively with them.
 This facilitates the lay client being less intimidated by the prospect of giving evidence and ensures that they are able to do so effectively.

 The bespoke training which our advocates receive means that they are adept at case analysis, fact management, witness handling and submissions.
 The lay client’s case is persuasively presented to maximise the prospects of success.

 All advocates are well-versed in the unique costs provisions applicable to Small Claims Track Hearings.

 Our County Court Advocate Team undertake infant settlement approval hearings as a routine part of their day-to-day practice.
 Whilst such hearings comprise a significant proportion of their work, our advocates never lose sight of the fact that each case is unique, presents its own challenges and is of great importance to both their professional and lay clients.

 The training which all advocates receive ensures that they are fully-versed in all aspects of the relevant procedures applicable in such hearings, including the practice and investment mechanisms in operation at the Court Funds Office.

 Our advocates are also experienced in costs arguments and are confident in making submissions to optimise our instructing solicitor’s costs.
 The lay client is accordingly provided with a knowledgeable and personable service which helps them navigate through the process.